Melissa Murray isn’t a doctor, but she has picked up more than a little knowledge on the fly about roseola thanks to her sons, Rowan, 7, and Ryder, 3.

 When the fever ends, a rash takes over, with pinkish red spots on the torso, arms, legs and face.
 The rash can last anywhere from a few hours to two days and, though it may not look pleasant, is usually not itchy or painful.

-With its long duration and physical symptoms, roseola is just the kind of thing that can make a parent who isn’t familiar with the condition a bit frantic.“I was a little concerned because I had never seen anything like that before,” says Murray.6 kid illnesses that you didn't know you could get as an adult'
+With its long duration and physical symptoms, roseola is just the kind of thing that can make a parent who isn’t familiar with the condition a bit frantic.“I was a little concerned because I had never seen anything like that before,” says Murray.globalmoments / Getty Images

 While many parents may not have heard of the infection, roseola is very common, says Michelle Ponti, a paediatrician based in London, Ontario.
 “Typically, by age three, about 75 percent of children have been exposed, so it’s extremely common,” she says.
-“That’s not to say that everybody gets the high fever and rash, but it’s typical.”
+“That’s not to say that everybody gets the high fever and rash, but it’s typical.”kate_sept2004 / Getty Images

 While the fever and roseola rash can be alarming for parents, most children recover with no treatment.
 However, parents should be vigilant during the early stages of the infection and make sure that children drink plenty of fluids and get lots of rest, says Ponti.
 According to the Canadian Paediatric Society, you should take your child to a doctor if the fever exceeds 72 hours, or three days.